merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 The coverage pattern tell us that these splits are covered in samples in which either of these populations occur, so these are likely largely "shared" sequences of these populations, i.e. sequences that recruit short reads from both of these populations.
 So let's check what happens when we add these splits to each of the bins

-If we add it to bin1:
+This is what happens if we add it to bin1:

 [![orphan2](images/orphan2.png)](images/orphan2.png){:.center-img .width-60}

-But if we add it to bin2:
+In contrast, this is what happens if we add it to bin2:

 [![orphan3](images/orphan3.png)](images/orphan3.png){:.center-img .width-60}

-But the completion and redundancy tell us that these splits fit better in bin2 than in bin1 and hence that is where we decided to put them.
+So the completion and redundancy estimates tell us that these splits fit better in bin2 than in bin1.
+Hence that is where we decided to put them.
 These type of choices are common to manual refinement and are never easy to make.
-The best course of action is to continue to scrutinize the MAGs, as we will show below.
-But it is also important to remember that getting a "perfect" MAG could be very difficult and maybe even impossible.
+The best course of action is to continue to scrutinize the MAGs, as we will discuss below.
+But it is also important to remember that getting a "perfect" MAG could be very difficult, and in some cases may be impossible.
+It is important to go down the road, but also to remember to not get lost.

 What about the remaining splits?
 When we add these splits to either of the bins, they don't contribute to completion nor to redundancy.
 The coverage shows that these are sequences that are largely missing from both of these populations, and hence we decided to not add these to either of the bins.